The Merchant Taylors' Foundation

 Unsuccessful applicants may reapply, but the Foundation notes that "lodging a fresh application in the year after the 'fallow year' might indicate that you had not taken advantage of that opportunity fully."
 While not a strict prohibition, this suggests careful consideration before reapplication.
 No specific waiting period is mandated for unsuccessful applications.

-For previously funded organizations, the Foundation expects charities to sustain programs independently during “fallow years” between funding periods.
+For previously funded organisations, the Foundation expects charities to sustain programmes independently during “fallow years” between funding periods.

 Application Success Factors